Pop quiz: What’s the most common question massage therapists ask themselves?

 Sell Products

-Adding retail or merchandise to your revenue stream is a great way to bring in more money and make life a little easier for your clients.
+Adding retail or merchandise to your revenue stream is a great way for massage therapists to bring in more money and make life a little easier for your clients.

 For massage therapists, this could mean selling aromatherapy oils, lotions, scrubs, hot packs, massage tools, or even books.